albar965/littlenavmap-manual/src/en/TUTORIALS.rst

 find the buttons on one of the toolbars.
 Screenshots will provide more help.

-Screenshots were made on Linux and Windows.
+Screenshots were made on Linux and Windows and may also show older versions of *Little Navmap* if functionality did not change.
 Therefore, look and feel might be different.

 See :doc:`INTRO` for general information about the user interface.